mechkit/solar_design_algorithm/SDA_standard.md

 ### Conductor and conduit schedule

-For string inverters, this is the circuit names:
+For string inverters, these are the circuit names:
 * Exposed source circuit wiring: DC wires exposed on the roof.
 * PV DC source circuits: DC wires in conduit.
-* Inverter ac output circuit: AC circuits between the inverter and panel OCPD.
+* Inverter AC output circuit: AC circuits between the inverter and panel OCPD.

-The array temperature adder is found in NEC table 310.15(B)(3)(c), with module.array_offset_from_roof as "Distance Above Roof to Bottom of Conduit (in)".
+The array temperature adder is found in NEC table 310.15(B)(3)(c), or Table 1 in appendix, with module.array_offset_from_roof as "Distance Above Roof to Bottom of Conduit (in)".
 The maximum current and voltage for the array DC circuits are equal to source.isc and source.voc.